MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 >[!NOTE]
 >When using the *embed for your customers* solution, you can use any authentication method you want to allow access to your web app.

 If you're using the *embed for your organization* solution, your web app users will be authenticating against Azure AD using their own credentials.
-Your app users ***credentials*** will determine which Power BI content they can access.
+Your app users will have access to the Power BI content they can access on Power BI service.

 ## Azure AD token

-In both *embed for your customers* and *embed for your organization* solutions, ***before your web app can access Power BI service, it must authenticate against Azure AD.*** After successfully authenticating against Azure AD, your web app receives an [Azure AD token](#azure-ad-token) allowing it to access Power BI.
+For both *embed for your customers* and *embed for your organization* solutions, you need an [Azure AD token](#azure-ad-token).
 This token is required for all [REST API](/rest/api/power-bi/) operations, and it expires after an hour.

-When using the *embed for your customers* solution, the *Azure AD token* is used to generate *embed tokens*.
+* In the *embed for your customers*, the Azure AD token is used to generate the *embed token*.

+* In the *embed for your organization*, the Azure AD token is used to access Power BI.

 ## Embed token

 When you're using the *embed for your customers* solution, your web app needs to know which Power BI content its user can access.
-Use the [embed token](/rest/api/power-bi/embedtoken) REST API, to generate an *embed token*, which specifies the following:
+Use the [embed token](/rest/api/power-bi/embedtoken) REST APIs, to generate an *embed token*, which specifies the following:

-* Which content your web app can access
+* Which content your web app user can access.

-* Your web app's access level (view, create, or edit)
+* The web app user's access level (view, create, or edit).

 For more information, see [Considerations when generating an embed token](generate-embed-token.md).